 28410/38810.
-Zooarchaeology. (=NEAA 20035/30035) PQ: Introductory course in archaeology.
+Zooarchaeology. (=NEAA 20035/30035) PQ: Introductory archaeology course.
 This course introduces the use of animal bones in archaeological research.
 Students gain hands-on experience analyzing faunal remains from an archaeological site in the Near East.
 Topics include: (1) identifying, aging, and sexing animal bones; (2) zooarchaeological sampling, measurement, quantification, and problems of taphonomy; (3) computer analysis of animal bone data; and (4) reconstructing prehistoric hunting and pastoral economies (e.g., animal domestication, hunting strategies, herding systems, seasonality, pastoral production in complex societies).
 G. Stein.
 Spring.

 28600/38600.
 Apes and Human Evolution. (=BIOS 23253, EVOL 38600, HIPS 23700) BIOS 23241 recommended.
 This course is a critical examination of the ways in which data on the behavior, morphology, and genetics of apes have been used to elucidate human evolution.
-We emphasize bipedalism, hunting, meat eating, tool behavior, food sharing, cognitive ability, language, self-awareness, and sociability.
+We emphasize bipedalism, hunting, meat eating, tool behavior, food sharing, cognitive ability, language, selfawareness, and sociability.
 Visits to local zoos and museums, film screenings, and demonstrations with casts of fossils and skeletons required.
 R. Tuttle.
-Autumn, University of Chicago Paris Center; Spring, University of Chicago Main Campus.
+Autumn, University of Chicago Paris Center.